kc3981/health-insurance-quote-generator/README.md

     - My SQL
     - Postgre SQL
     - Sublime Text
-- You have to clone this project (create a git lab ID in case you do not have one)
+- Create a GitLab ID in case you do not have one
+- Create your own GitLab repo.
+Make it open acecss
 - Keep adding code that you write in git
 - Unit test the application
 - Setup and run the application
-- Create your own GitLab repo.
-Make it open acecss
 - Commit code to your GitLab repo and share the URL
+- Add @kuldip-emids to the repo as developer
 - In case you have questions feel free to reach out

 # WHAT DO YOU NEED TO DO IF YOU ARE DOING THIS AT THE TEST LOCATION?